open/close all folders

 - In Twisted Metal (2012), Marcus Kane's daughter Sophie Kane stabbed Sweet Tooth in the eye with a pair when he was trying to kill her, leaving that distinctive eye-hole in his mask.

-- Sundowner from Metal Gear Rising: Revengeance uses a pair of swords that can be linked together to form a giant pair of scissors.
-You can buy and use it after you kill him.
+- Sundowner from Metal Gear Rising: Revengeance Dual Wields a pair of machetes that can be linked together to form a giant pair of scissors.
+You can buy and use them yourself after you kill him.

 - The appropriately named Scissorsman/woman/twins from Clock Tower.